privacyidea/privacyidea/doc/workflows_and_tools/import/index.rst

 All necessary information (OTP length, Hash algorithm, token type) are read from the file.

+.. note:: If the Hash algorithm is not specified for a token, SHA1 is used as the default.

 PSKC files can be encrypted - either with a password or an AES key.
 You can provide this during the upload.